-• The calculations show that the average annual lifecycle cost for new capital assets at Anmore South is an estimated \$813,000 for future Village-owned assets.
+The calculations in Table 5 show that the average annual lifecycle cost for new capital assets at Anmore South is an estimated \$813,000 for future Village-owned assets.
+An additional annual cost of \$111,000 for sanitary sewer assets would be covered by the local area service tax.